jnozzi/cocoadev.com/SiteContent/General/PostProductionResources.markdown

 I though it might be a good idea to have a centralized place for some wrap up information for our programs.
-I've started some sections to give you guys an idea what I mean.  - [[FranciscoTolmasky]]
+I've started some sections to give you guys an idea what I mean.  - General/FranciscoTolmasky

-'''Last Minute Coding'''
+**Last Minute Coding**
 ----

-*'''Adding Spit and Polish to Your Cocoa App'''- http://www.macdevcenter.com/pub/a/mac/2002/06/14/cocoa.html
+***Adding Spit and Polish to Your Cocoa App**- http://www.macdevcenter.com/pub/a/mac/2002/06/14/cocoa.html

 - other finishing touches type coding articles -

-'''Art Resources'''
+**Art Resources**
 ----